 In addition to being less expensive to surgery and much less invasive, embolization offers a safe, effective, minimally invasive treatment option that restores patients to normal.
 The procedure is very commonly successful in blocking the abnormal blood flow.
 It is successfully performed in 95-100 percent of cases.
 A large percentage of women have improvement in their symptoms, between 85-95 percent of women are improved after the procedure.
 Although women are usually improved, the veins are never normal and in some cases other pelvic veins are also affected which may require further treatment.

 Embolization is successful in 98% to 100% of all PCS cases, with recurrence rates of less than 8%.
 Symptom improvement has been documented in 70% to 85% of women studied and can be expected within two to four weeks post procedure.
-Long-term follow-up data are minimal, however a study revealed that 83% of patients continued to remain symptom-free four years post treatment.
+Long-term follow-up data are minimal.

 Because it can negatively affect the quality of life and personal relationships of women and result in physical and psychological suffering, chronic pelvic pain is a significant health problem for many women.
 Patients with chronic pelvic pain report a high incidence of anxiety, depression and physical worries.